Compassionate Release FAQs

-The Director's decision is the final agency decision.
+The Director’s decision is the final agency decision.
 As such, it is not appealable.
-Note that a denial by the Director does not preclude the inmate from filing another compassionate release petition at a later date.
+Note that a denial by the Director does not preclude the inmate from filing a compassionate release motion him or herself.

-If the Director approves, the matter is forwarded to the U.S. Attorney in the district where the inmate was sentenced.
+If the Director approves the request, the matter is forwarded to the U.S. Attorney in the district where the inmate was sentenced.
 This U.S. Attorney then moves the court for a reduction in sentence, which if granted, results in an order (most typically) reducing the prisoner’s sentence to time served.
 The inmate is then released from custody as soon as transportation and medical care can be arranged.

 Yes, but it is rare.
 There is very little case law on this due to it being so unusual.

 However, courts have denied many compassionate release motions filed by prisoners (not by the BOP).